Pei2tech/svelte5-editable-table/README.md

 #### `icons`

-You can customize icons for actions like edit, operation, confirm or cancel.
-For example:
+You can customize icons for actions like edit, operation, confirm, or cancel.

 ```js
 let table_config = {